top of page

 Who Are We

-The Kimberley Independent School provides licensed part-time or full time Child Care Programs.
-The Bears Den, The Foxes Hollow and The Owls Nest are staffed by qualified and caring Early Childhood Educators and Assistants.
+The Kimberley Independent School Wolf Pups Childcare is a year-round, full time blended Preschool and Group Childcare licensed program, running daily from 8am-5pm.
+The Meadow Room and Forest Room are staffed by qualified and caring Early Childhood Educators and Assistants.

 Children are welcomed to be who they are, in an environment which is designed to allow them the most interaction possible.

-Relationships are encouraged within each class, and within the school via KIS house activities and buddy reading.
-Community involvement includes Food Bank collections, Wildsight presentations, caring for our adopted section of Rails to Trails and trips to facilities such as the Kootenay River Trout Hatchery, Kimberley Public Library, and various local businesses.
+Relationships are encouraged within each class, and within the school via KIS whole school activities, events and buddy reading.
+Community involvement includes Food Bank collections, Wildsight presentations, caring for our adopted section of Rails to Trails and trips to facilities such as the Kootenay River Trout Hatchery, Kimberley Public Library, and other local businesses.

 What Makes Us Outstanding